AHKerrigan/ZeroShotActionRecognition/README.md

 Yogesh Rawat,
 Mubarak Shah

-This paper has been submitted for publication in NeurIPS 2021
+This paper is published in NeurIPS 2021

 A reformulation of zero-shot action recognition away from nearest neighbor search, using a learned pairwise scoring function.
 We set the state of the art for single label classification on UCF101 and HMDB, as well as set a baseline for multi-label.